manuel-serrano/icfp2024-sudoku/README.md

 program itself.
 These variables exist only after HipHop has compiled the program.

-The HipHop compiler analyses all the embedded JavaScript expressions in order to compute their list of signal dependencies.
+The HipHop compiler analyzes all the embedded JavaScript expressions in order to compute their list of signal dependencies.
 This resort to collecting the name of all the signals used in JavaScript.
 The HipHop analysis is syntactic.
 It parses the code and collect all the signal